 Students of modern architecture will enjoy the splendid Contship House and Suffolk University Campus at Wet-Dock and the Willis Corron building in Friars Street.
 The city's rich Victorian heritage is reflected in the Old Customs House at Wet-Dock and in the Town Hall and Corn Exchange in the town square.
 The city also boasts 12 medieval churches, reflecting the town's former importance and prosperity.
 A good example is the 15th century St Margaret's church, a lavish flint and stone building with a double hammerbeam roof, incorporating some very fine 17th century painted panels.
 Also a remarkable 16th century Unitarian Meeting House stands in Friar Street.

-The Buttermarket area has a number of highly ornate medieval houses, the most famous being the 'Ancient House' (or Sparrowe's House), which has some very richly carved 17th century pargeting (ornamental facade plastering).
+The Buttermarket area has a number of highly ornate medieval houses, the most famous being the 'Ancient House' (or Sparrowe's House), which has some very richly carved 17th-c pargeting (ornamental facade plastering).
 The bookstore, located within, has original oak paneling and heavily carved beams.

 The 16th century red-brick gateway in College Street, bearing a royal coat of arms, was built by the town's most famous son, Cardinal Wolsey (born in 1475).
 It was designed to be the portal for a college he founded in 1528 but the building project was abandoned when he fell from power.